 Choking Death Lawsuits Against Nursing Homes

-With the number of reports of nursing home neglect on a rise, it is not surprising that choking continues to be a leading cause of death in nursing homes.
+As nursing homes continue to put profits before people, it is not surprising that choking continues to be a leading cause of death in nursing homes.
 Patients with cognitive impairments (Alzheimer’s disease, dementia, stroke survivors, and Parkinson’s disease) are most at risk for choking related deaths.
 Nursing home residents with these afflictions need special assistance with eating so they do not choke on their food.
-Nursing personnel should assist them to ensure that they can swallow the food property and that too much food is not put in their mouth at one time.
+Nursing personnel should assist them to ensure that they can swallow their food properly and that too much food is not put in their mouth at one time.

 Preventing Choking Deaths in Nursing Homes